Ebiḫ: Worship

 In sources from between the Early Dynastic and Old Babylonian periods, Ebiḫ is attested in theophoric names, most of which are linguistically Semitic and belonged to inhabitants of the Diyala area and Nuzi.
 Examples include Ir’e-Abiḫ ("Ebiḫ shepherded"), Ur-Abiḫ ("hero of Ebiḫ"), Puzur-Ebiḫ ("under the protection of Ebiḫ") and Abiḫ-il ("Ebiḫ is my god"; known from Mari).
 Last known names invoking him come from the Middle Assyrian period, and include Ebiḫ-nāṣir and Ebiḫ-nīrāri, with the theonym written logographically as dEN.TI in both cases.
 They can be translated as "Ebiḫ protects" and "Ebiḫ assists", respectively.

 The worship of Ebiḫ is also attested in Neo-Assyrian sources.
 They indicate that he received offerings in various shrines in Assur.
 He appears in the Tākultu ritual from the reign of Sennacherib, where he is listed thrice, twice as a deity and once as a mountain.
 He is also invoked four times in an analogous text from the reign of Ashurbanipal, and only once, as a mountain rather than a personified god, in the Ashur-etil-ilani version.

-In southern Mesopotamia, Ebiḫ is attested as the very last entry in the Nippur god list, though his name is not present in all of the known copies.
+In lower Mesopotamia, Ebiḫ is attested as the very last entry in the Nippur god list, though his name is not present in all of the known copies.
 He is also mentioned in a number of copies of the Weidner god list from the same period.
 A later Assyrian version with additional columns (tablet KAV 63) equates him with Adad.

 Inanna and Ebiḫ

 Ebiḫ appears in a myth referred to as Inanna and Ebiḫ in modern literature.
-It was originally transmitted under the title In-nin9-me-ḫuš-a.
+It was originally transmitted under the incipit In-nin9-me-ḫuš-a.
 As many as eighty individual copies are presently known.
 It has been proposed that it belonged to the so-called "Decad", a selection of texts which might have formed a section of the curriculum of scribal schools.
 Its authorship is sometimes attributed to Enheduanna.

 The narrative describes Ebiḫ both as a personified deity and as a topographical feature.
 Inanna, presented in her warlike aspects, wants to confront him because he failed to show respect to her, but the sky god An tries to dissuade her, arguing that the mountain is both too formidable and too verdant to be opposed.
 The response angers her, and she leaves to fight before An finishes speaking.
 While the description of the battle includes phrases used to describe killing a person (Inanna grasps Ebiḫ's neck and stabs his heart with a dagger), it also contains references to natural features covering the mountain, such as forests, and his body is said to consist of rocks functioning as flesh.
 The text ends with a brief doxology, which praises Inanna for destroying Ebiḫ.